Bowserinator/bowser-raylib-utils/README.md

 rlDisableShader();
 myPersistentlyMappedBuffers.lock(1); // Flag 1 that download is starting

-// Do some other stuff in the meantime myPersistentlyMappedBuffers.wait(1); // Wait until 1 has finished downloading std::copy( // Copy output to my_array
+// Do some other stuff in the meantime...

+myPersistentlyMappedBuffers.wait(1); // Wait until 1 has finished downloading
+std::copy( // Copy output to my_array
     &myPersistentlyMappedBuffers.get<unsigned int>(1)[0],